 To find information on how to determine if the animal genuinely needs help (often baby deer and cottontail rabbits do NOT need help), who to call if you need professional assistance and how to keep the animal safe and comfortable until they can be transported to a licensed wildlife rehabilitator, we turn to Wild Baby Rescue Center, here in New Jersey, for their wealth of knowledge.
 Please visit this link for wonderful information outlining if an animal needs to be rescued or not.

-To find a list of New Jersey Licensed Wildlife Rehabilitators (volunteer professionals who are qualified to treat, care for and release wild animals), please click here.
+Click here to find a list of volunteer professionals who are qualified to treat, care for and release wild animals: New Jersey Licensed Wildlife Rehabilitators.

 For more information on wildlife issues (what to do if you find a baby rabbit, how to help turtles in the road, etc.), click here.

 Found a fawn (a baby deer)?
 Click here to help determine if that baby needs help or not.

 In an emergency, the best thing to do is to keep the animal in a warm, quiet place.
 You can place the animal on a blanket over a heating pad (on LOW, so as not to overheat the animal).
 Do NOT force any liquid down the throats of any animal (bird or mammal).
 They could drown or become very sick.
 Contact a licensed Wildlife Rehabilitator or veterinarian immediately.

 Help Wildlife — Offer Your Land

 Animal Rehabilitators Alliance of New Jersey is in need of private property to release healthy, rehabilitated wildlife.